Heo Young-saeng: 2015–present: Military discharge, departure from B2M, Haru, and Double S 301

 On July 30, 2015, Heo completed his military service and was officially discharged.
 He made his exit quietly through a private discharge ceremony without holding any special events or meeting with the press.
 It was also reported that the singer has officially signed an exclusive contract with CI Entertainment, also home to Kim Dong Wan and fellow SS501 member Kim Hyung-jun.
 CEO of CI ENT shared that Heo Young Saeng will actively begin promotions in singing as well as acting in the near future.
-His very first official schedule following his discharge was a fan meeting in Korea on August 29 at Sungshin Women's University's Woonjung Green Campus auditorium.
-On August 4, tickets for the fan meeting were opened on Interpark.
-Within a minute, all of the seats were sold out.
-Following his domestic fan meeting, he held a second one in Tokyo on September 5, greeting his overseas fans for the first time since enlistment.

 According to CI ENT, "We are very pleased and honored that yesterday's (August 4) ticket open for Heo Young-saeng's fan meeting sold out.
 Heo Young Saeng is working hard to repay the fans who have a lot of interest and support for Heo Young Saeng's first activity after being discharged from the army, so please have a lot of anticipation for Heo Young Saeng's fan meeting on August 29."

 Itt was reported that Heo was in negotiations with CI Entertainment as early as June 2015, during his enlistment.
 The agency told Newsen, "We're currently positively meeting with Heo Young-saeng regarding his contract.
 Around the time of his discharge, the decision on his contract is expected to come out.
 The company is actively recruiting and Heo Young Saeng is said to be positively looking over it.
 If the contract does get signed, we plan on support Heo Young Saeng in all aspects from singing to acting."